Customer Support Delight Your Website Customers with 24x7 Customer Support.

 Design Chatbot Integrations

-the decision-tree based approach.
-The latter also allows you to retain more control
+defined rules.
+The latter also allows you to retain more control over how a

 minimize the probability of giving out a wrong answer.

-If you selected a platform based on Machine Learning (ML), you will provide this platform with your example sentences for every possible customer intent.
+If you selected a platform based on Machine Learning (ML) and deep learning, you will provide this platform with your example sentences for every possible customer intent.
 The more examples you provide, the better the ML algorithm will learn, and the better it will learn how to distinguish between different customer intents.
 This learning can be a continuous process.
 As more customers use the chatbot, their inputs can be fed to the machine learning algorithm for further improvement.

-important to monitor customer queries and refine the chatbot’s responses.
-Typical
+chatbot, it is important to monitor customer queries and refine the

 You may need to add new use cases if the designed use cases do not cover the majority of customer requests.
 To ensure continuous customer satisfaction it is important to view the chatbot design as an iterative process: Gather data, review it, and apply it to your chatbot’s design.